 The last open day saw hundreds of visitors climbing the 83ft tall tower, and the popularity of the event has encouraged the Community Group to continue to open it up to visitors on a regular basis.

 There will be nominal charge of £1 for visitors, which will be used by the Community Group to cover the running costs, which includes insurance and utility bills.
+Please note that we do not charge for visits on Hertitage Open Days, but voluntary donations are very much appreciated and help ensure the upkeep of the site and help with future openings.

 Councillor Cahal Burke (Lib Dems, Lindley), who is Chairperson of Lindley Community Group, said: